 - SBI and how to give great feedback

-For any questions relating to our updated performance review cadence or Lattice, please Slack #impact-reviews or reach out directly to Cassie Melani.
+For any questions relating to our updated performance review cadence or Lattice, please Slack #impact-reviews!
+Happy reviewing.